 But Oslo’s obsession with public art doesn’t stop at Vigeland.
 Whether it’s a genuine appreciation for public art or another nod towards enjoying the outdoors, the city is filled with statues and sculpture parks to enjoy – and they’re all completely free.

-Public art everywhere
+Public art everywhere in Oslo

 The Royal Palace Gardens have long been one of the prettiest parts of the city, but now they have extra intrigue with the recent opening of the Princess Ingrid Alexandra sculpture park.
 As fitting for a park named after a child, it’s filled with sculptures from and inspired by fairy tales.